 This site is dedicated to listing rare comics of the modern era covering 1980 to the present time.
 There are three broad categories on the website: Verified Recalled comics, Error & Rumoured Recalls and other rare Comics (which is further split into: Ultra & Super Rare and Rare & Low Distribution).
 Please use the sidebar to the left for quick access to the individual comics and sections (the navigation bar above also provides quick access to each section).

-- Check back on Sunday morning or afternoon for updates.
+- Please check back on Sunday afternoon for updates.